ventixeprog24/LocationServiceProvider/README.md

 });
 ```
 ## Response Overview
-All methods in `LocationService` return a response containing:
+All methods in `LocationServiceContract` return a response containing:
 - `Succeeded*`: a **boolean** value indicating whether the operation was successful
 - `ErrorMessage`: a **string** containing an error message (only set if the operation fails)